Local Area SEND Partnership Board February 2026

 Impact Focus Session: EHCPs and EHCNA

-Wirral has more children with SEND than the national average, and the number of EHCPs has risen by about 2,000 since February 2024.
+• The number of EHCPs has risen by about 2,000 since 2024.

-Checking the quality of EHCPs
+Checking the Quality of EHCPs

 What multi-agency audits told us about EHCPs